BLOG

 Once you've added filter criteria, the URL is unique and bookmarkable.
 Bookmark the URL from your web browser, and you can return to it in the future.

 Optimize weak points with walkthrough animations, onboarding videos, and navigation to FAQs and customer help portals.
 Don't bombard users with pop-ups and transition animation—just make sure there's enough content for success.
-Consider using progress bars and onboarding checklists, so users know how their onboarding journey is going.
+Consider integrating animation apps to enhance progress bars and onboarding checklists, ensuring users have a clear and engaging view of their onboarding journey.

 3. Have a customer success team